mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 If the esp_encr considers implicit IV {{!RFC8750}}, Sequence Numbers are not compressed.
 Otherwise, SN are compressed to their LSB similarly to the SPI.
 FL is set to 32 bits, TV is not set, MO is set to "MSB( 4 - esp_spi_lsb)" and CDA is set to "LSB".

-Note that the use of implicit IV always result in a better compression as a 64 bit IV to be sent while compression of the SN alone results at best in a reduction of 32 bits.
+Note that the use of implicit IV always results in a better compression as a 64 bit IV to be sent while compression of the SN alone results at best in a reduction of 32 bits.

-The IPv6 Next Header field or the IPv4 Protocol that contains the "ESP" value is changed to "SCHC".
+The IPv6 Next Header field or the IPv4 Protocol field that contains the "ESP" value is changed to "SCHC".

 # SCHC Compression for IPsec in Transport mode

-The transport mode mostly differ from the Tunnel mode in that the IP header of the packet is not encrypted.
+The transport mode mostly differs from the Tunnel mode in that the IP header of the packet is not encrypted.
 As a result, the IP Payload is compressed as described in {{sec-payload}}.
 The IP header is not compressed.
 The byte alignment of the Compressed Payload is performed as described in {{sec-byte-align}}.
-The Clear Text ESP Compression is performed as described in {{sec-ctec}} except for the Next Header Field which is compressed as described in {{sec-inner-ip6}}
+The Clear Text ESP Compression is performed as described in {{sec-ctec}} except for the Next Header Field, which is compressed as described in {{sec-inner-ip6}}.

 # IANA Considerations